learn-academy-2023-charlie/rails-challenges/README.md

 # Rails Challenges
 This repository holds the Rails pair programming challenges for the 2023 Charlie cohort.
 ***NOTE: Rails applications will not be pushed to this repo.
-The work from the challenges will be saved as markdown files that include the the team members' names.***
+The work from the challenges will be saved as markdown files that include the team members' names.***

 ### Process Notes
 - Anything wrapped in < > is an indication that this will be named uniquely, the < > are NOT included in the command